Posted by Mona T. on 11/10/2019 to Hair Tips

 The way in which you detangle a synthetic wig is determined by the wig's texture.
 Straight and wavy wigs are easier to detangle, but curly wigs can be a bit more challenging.
 In any case, preventing tangling in the first place is always best for any wig.
 Some things you will need are detangling spray, a conditioning shampoo, a detangling conditioner, fabric softener (yes....Fabric Softener), a wide tooth comb, a leave in conditioning spray and a light silicone hair spray or oil free hair glosser.

-Step 1: Section the wig into four parts.
+Step 1: Prepare wig for washing by sectioning the wig into four parts.
 Two at the top and two at the back of the head.

 Note*: If hair is curly, detangle with fingers only.
 Do not comb as this will destroy the wig.
 If hair is straight or wavy, the comb method mentioned above can be used.
 Never wer a tangled wig as this will make it more difficult or even impossible to detangle.